Administrative rules Administrative rules

 (4) When dogs are used to take a cougar and there is not an open pursuit season, the dog handler must have:

-(c)(i) the documentation and certifications required in Subsection R657-10-25(2) to pursue cougar for compensation and
+(b)(i) the documentation and certifications required in Subsection R657-10-25(2) to pursue cougar for compensation; and

-(ii) be accompanied, as provided in Subsection (3), by a paying client possessing a valid cougar permit for the area.
+(ii) be accompanied, as provided in Subsection (3), by a paying client possessing a hunting or combination license.

 (5) A dog handler may pursue cougar under:

-(a) a cougar pursuit permit only during the season and in the areas designated by the Wildlife Board in the guidebook open to pursuit;
+(a) a valid hunting or combination license during the season and in the areas designated by the Wildlife Board in the guidebook open to pursuit; or

 (i) release into the field more than the maximum number of dogs allowed in a single pursuit;